Rethes/3D_SnakeGame/README.md

 A classic snake game, developed using Python and pygame.
 This project introduces various advanced mechanics that enhance gameplay, including passing through walls, a self-collision-free snake, and challenging obstacles within the arena.
 With engaging visuals and a smooth interface, the game offers a dynamic and entertaining experience for players.

+**How to play the game**
+The main objective is to control the snake, collect apples, and achieve the highest possible score without colliding with obstacles or losing control.

+**Basic Controls:**

+**Arrow Keys:**
+Up: Move the snake up.
+Down: Move the snake down.
+Left: Move the snake left.
+Right: Move the snake right.

+**Pause/Resume**
+Press P to pause or resume the game.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Python